KOSASIH/Exo-GenomicSavant/README.md

 The phases outlined represent a general trajectory for the continued evolution and development of Exo-GenomicSavant.
 Adjustments and iterations should be made based on scientific advancements, community feedback, and emerging needs in the field.

-Certainly, here are further expansions to the Exo-GenomicSavant roadmap:

 ### Phase 11: Galactic Genomic Network (Years 13-15)

 - **Galactic Genetic Integration:** Establish collaboration and data exchange protocols with potential extraterrestrial civilizations, fostering a broader understanding of interstellar genetic diversity.